LizKami/mexico-city-real-estate-analysis/README.md

 # project objective
 This project explores the factors influencing real estate prices in Mexico City, with a focus on size and location.
 By analyzing housing data, we aim to determine how these two critical variables impact property prices and gain insights into the real estate market dynamics.
 #project data
+The data used for this project was sourced from properati.com.